Josephhtoo/EGL315-AY23-24/Project Overview/Concept.md

 [![Watch the video](../Assets/LizardElder_Victory.jpg)](https://youtu.be/f_yh2qXDQmI)

-This is how the victory animation of the ELder looks like!
+This is how the victory animation of the Elder looks like!

 [![Watch the video](../Assets/LizardElder_Spawn.jpg)](https://youtu.be/vmYpDKEf7aQ)

-This is how the spawn animation of the ELder looks like!
+This is how the spawn animation of the Elder looks like!

 [![Watch the video](../Assets/ReaverSpawn.jpg)](https://youtu.be/PzJAEauGLQg)

-This is how the spawn animation of the ELder looks like!
+This is how the spawn animation of the Reaver looks like!

 [![Watch the video](../Assets/ReaverVictory.jpg)](https://youtu.be/_m9xDpLRIsw)

-This is how the victory animation of the ELder looks like!
+This is how the victory animation of the Reaver looks like!